xinran093/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome!
-My name is Xinran Zhu (朱欣然 in Chinese).
+My name is Xinran Zhu ( *朱欣然* in Chinese).
 I'm a Ph.D. student in Learning Technologies at the University of Minnesota.

-My research interests include computer-supported collaborative learning, learning analytics, network analysis, and design based research.
-I'm also investigating the ways in which big data informs pedagogical decisions in terms of techniques and ethics.
+My research interests include computer-supported collaborative learning, learning analytics, and design-based research.
+I'm also investigating the ways in which big data informs pedagogical decisions through technology innovations.
+Currently I'm working on a project that aims to support college students' social reading in digital spaces by collaborating with instructors and designing a web application to support knowledge synthesis.

+I believe learning is the process of making interactions - the interaction between you and me, the interaction between humans and technologies, the interaction between humans and the world.
+The key is HUMAN.
+This is the belief that drives my interest in discovering how we learn with technologies, and how technology is changing how we learn.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.